Top 10 Automotive ERP Systems In 2023

 3. Ownership/funding.
 The more committed the management to the product roadmap for the automotive companies, the higher it ranks on our list.

-4. Quality of development. (legacy vs. legacy dressed as modern vs. modern UX/cloud-native): The more cloud-native capabilities, the higher it ranks on our list.
+4. Quality of development.
+The more cloud-native capabilities, the higher it ranks on our list.

 5. Community/Ecosystem.
 The larger the community with a heavy presence from automotive companies, the higher it ranks on our list.